kamilazdybal/PCAfold/docs/index.rst

 performing a specific task and can easily combine with techniques outside of this software, such as K-Means algorithm or Artificial Neural Networks.

-Reach out to the `Getting started <https://pcafold.readthedocs.io/en/latest/user/getting-started.html#workflows>`_ section for possible workflows that can be achieved with **PCAfold**.
+Reach out to the `Getting started <https://pcafold.readthedocs.io/en/latest/user/getting-started.html>`_ section for more information on installing the software and for possible workflows that can be achieved with **PCAfold**.

 --------------------------------------------------------------------------------